 Ahh Key West- there’s nowhere quite like it.
 Chances are that either you or someone in your family or friends circle has been to, or wants to go to Key West.
 It’s not hard to understand why.
 A quick look online tells you that you can find anything and everything you could possibly want to find there.

 It’s very hard to describe the type of people you’ll find in Key West.
-There are seniors living their best lives as snowbirds, there are honeymooners experiencing the romantic side, and then there are millennials soaking up every second of the gorgeous weather, by jumping a boat, hanging out on the beach or taking in the nightlife.
+There are seniors living their best lives as snowbirds, there are honeymooners experiencing the romantic side, and then there are millennials soaking up every second of the gorgeous weather, by jumping a boat, hanging out on some of the best beaches Florida Keys have to offer or taking in the nightlife.

 There’s something to be said about a place that embraces kitsch in a way that just brings out the joy.
 We absolutely had a blast in Key West, and have already planned to head back soon.

 First of all, you can fly directly into Key West, or if you’re looking for more options and don’t mind driving then Miami International Airport is a great idea too.

 While in town, you can rent carts to get around, use bikes, walk (Key West is super walkable) or use Uber.
 Parking is a bit harder to find so leave your car at the hotel if you can.